-Figure 14: Installing the Switch in a Rack
+Figure 3-3 Installing the Switch in a Rack

-- 3. If installing a single switch only, turn to "Connecting to a Power Source" on page 51. - 4.
+- If installing a single switch only, turn to "Connecting to a Power Source" at the end of this chapter. - 4.
 If installing multiple switches, mount them in the rack, one below the other, in any order. - 5.
 If also installing an RPS, mount it in the rack below the other devices.